AndersGroengaard/pyfoil/README.md

 <p align="justify">
    The intended purpose of this package is to serve as a tool to find the best airfoil shape for your engineering application.

-   I hope you make some power outputting wind turbines  , and energy-efficient vehicles :airplane: so we can save the planet :earth_africa:
+   I hope you make some power outputting wind (or water!) turbines, and energy-efficient vehicles :airplane: so we can save the planet :earth_africa:
 </p>